 - Use of CBD is permissible in the UK, for example High Street retailer Holland & Barrett sell it.
 My free samples did not come from H&B, this is just here for illustration.

-Much of this question is sort of answered by the issues above.
+I have mostly answered this question with the issues above.
 However, it is helpful to know that both are derived from the same species of plant.
 The difference seems to be in how it is bred.
 Cannabis plants are grown for their “psychoactive” properties (the ‘high’).
 Hemp, however, has trace or negligible amounts of these properties.

 Hemp can also be used in other products such as clothing and paper (Source).
 Apparently the ‘red line’ over which a hemp (legal) product becomes a cannabis (illegal) product is 0.3%.
 But at that level it’s just easier to say a product has no THC (as the 0.3% essentially means it is THC-free).